 In fact, Walter Damrosch received the full score of the Sixth Symphony early in March 1894 (it had just been published by Jurgenson in February), and a few days later, on 16 March 1894, he conducted its first performance in America at the Metropolitan Opera House in New York.
 The symphony's success with the American public was instant.

 One letter from Tchaikovsky to Walter Damrosch has survived, dating from 1891, and has been translated into English on this website:

 2 letters from Walter Damrosch to the composer, dating from 1891 and 1893, are preserved in the Klin House-Museum Archive.

 Notes and References

-- This extract from Walter Damrosch, (1923) is included in: David Brown, (1993), p.
+- This extract from Walter Damrosch's (1923) is included in (1993), p.
 128, 183.
 Although Tchaikovsky on the whole was very pleased with his stay in America, as the detailed diary which he kept throughout this tour indicates, there were moments when he felt terribly homesick and would cry in his hotel room.

-- This extract from Walter Damrosch, Sixth Symphony towards most people — even towards the work's dedicatee, his nephew Vladimir Davydov — but, while seeing his cousin Anna Merkling home after the concert in Saint Petersburg on 16/28 October 1893 at which he had conducted the symphony's première, he had a conversation with her in which he explained what he had sought to express in it (see the entry on Anna Merkling).
-(1923) is also included in: David Brown, (1993), p.
+- This extract from Walter Damrosch's Sixth Symphony towards most people — even towards the work's dedicatee, his nephew Vladimir Davydov — but, while seeing his cousin Anna Merkling home after the concert in Saint Petersburg on 16/28 October 1893 at which he had conducted the symphony's premiere, he had a conversation with her in which he explained what he had sought to express in it (see the entry on Anna Merkling).
+(1923) is also included in (1993), p.
 197–198.
 Tchaikovsky was reticent about the 'programme' of the